xGrz/payu/README.md

 | Account balance                                  | No*            | Available        | Available  |
 | Select payment method while creating transaction | No*            | Available        | Available  |

-All unavailable features are limited by PayU API.
+(*) All unavailable features are limited by PayU API, not by package.

-If you are running in personal sandbox or production environment you should run:
+If you are running in personal sandbox or production environment you should manually run:

 ```
 php artisan payu:update-methods
 ```

-This method will run in Laravel scheduler (every day) for payment methods synchronizing with local database (performance reason).
+This method will run automatically in Laravel scheduler (every day) for payment methods synchronizing with local database (performance reason).

 ## Create payment